 The surgeons use advanced surgical techniques, including minimally invasive robotic surgery, to repair or remove damaged bone and soft tissues from your spine.
-In addition to treating orthopedic injuries, the team performs surgeries to place spinal cord stimulators or spinal pain pumps.

-You might be a candidate for the orthopedic surgery services available at the Brain and Spine Center of South Florida if you have spine damage from sports injuries, car accidents, falls, or other traumatic events that causes chronic pain and limits your mobility.
+You might be a candidate for surgery services available at the Brain and Spine Center of South Florida if you have spine damage from sports injuries, car accidents, falls, or other traumatic events that causes chronic pain and limits your mobility.

 The team uses advanced diagnostic technologies in-office to evaluate the structures of your spine and determine if surgery is the best treatment option for your condition.